Code-Institute-Submissions/alexandergrib-ms1_submission/README.md

    Navigational bar on Medium and Large screens:
   ![Navigation on large screen](assets/img/navbar-desktop.png)

-Navigational bar on Medium and Large screens:
+Navigational bar on Medium and Small screens:

 ![Navigation on small screen](assets/img/navbar-mobile.png)